What is Hygraph and what makes it unique as a headless CMS?

 Does Hygraph offer a free plan?

-Yes, Hygraph offers a free-forever developer account, allowing users to start building and exploring the platform at no cost.
-For more details, visit Hygraph Signup.
+Yes, Hygraph offers a free-forever developer account, allowing users to explore and build projects without upfront costs.
+[Source]

 This article reviews the top 5 Storyblok alternatives for 2025—Hygraph, Contentful, Sanity, Strapi, and Contentstack.
 Readers will learn the strengths, weaknesses, and best use cases of each platform, plus when to choose Storyblok itself.
 The guide helps teams compare features, pricing, and scalability to select the right headless CMS for their needs.